Dashticz/dashticz/docs/blocks/specials/clock.rst

     - | block width
       | ``1 ..
 12``: (default ``12``).
   * - size
-    - | Size of the stationclock in pixels.
-The default size of the station clock is the column width.
+    - | Size of the basic clock in pixels.
+The default size of the basic clock is the column width.
-      | ``200`` The clock will have a width and height of 200 pixels
+      | ``200`` The clock will have a width of 200 pixels
   * - scale
     - | Scale factor for the width of the clock.
 Should be smaller than 1
       | ``0.75``: Scales the clock down to 75% (default ``1`` = 100%).